aristanetworks/avd/ansible_collections/arista/avd/docs/plugins/Modules_and_action_plugins/validate_and_template.md

 !!! note
     Always use the FQCN (Fully Qualified Collection Name) `arista.avd.validate_and_template` when using this plugin.

+!!! danger "This plugin is **deprecated**"
+    This module will be removed in version 5.0.0.

 Validate input data according to Schema, render Jinja2 template and write result to a file.

 ## Synopsis